darshana1406/Operationalizing-Machine-Learning/README.md

 ## Key Steps
 1. Creating a model
-    * An AutoML run is created using the Bank Marketing Dataset and the best model produced is deployed.
+    * Bank marketing dataset is aquired from the url and registered as a Tabular dataset.
     ![1a](./Images/1a.png)

+    * A compute cluster with a maximum of 6 nodes called 'bm-compute' is created.
+    * An AutoML experiment under the name 'bm-exp1' is performed with Bank marketing dataset.
+The primary metric which will be optimized in the experiment is Accuracy.
     ![1b](./Images/1b.png)

+    * The best model is Voting Ensemble with an accuarcy around 92%.
+This model is deployed as 'bm-best-model' using Azure Container Instance(ACI).
     ![1c](./Images/1c.png)

 2. Enabling Application Insights/Logging
     * Logs are used to monitor and detect problems in applications.
-Azure Python SDK is used to run ```logs.py``` which enables logging for the deployed model.
+Running ```logs.py``` enables logging for the deployed model.
+In the screenshot below "Application Insights enabled" is True.
     ![2a](./Images/2a.png)

+    * Logs from the deployed model.
     ![2b](./Images/2b.png)

 3. Swagger
-    * Swagger helps in designing and consuming an API. ```swagger.sh``` will download the latest swagger container and run it on port 9000. ```serve.py```  will start a Python server.
+    * Swagger helps in designing and consuming an API. swagger.sh will download the latest swagger container and run it on port 9000. "http:\\localhost:9000" will display the Swagger UI.
+    * `swagger.json` which is provided by Azure for all deployed models is downloaded. `serve.py` will start a Python server on port 8000.
+Looking it up on swagger will show the input, output and other information of the API.

     ![3a](./Images/3a.png)

 4. Consuming Model Endpoint
-    * ```endpoint.py``` contains two sets of inputs in the form of JSON.
-This input will be fed to the deployed model and the result will also be obtained in the form of JSON.
+    * `endpoint.py` contains two sets of inputs in the form of JSON.
+This input will be fed to the deployed model at the scoring uri using the api and the result will also be obtained in the form of JSON.

     ![4a](./Images/4a.png)

 5. Pipeline
-    * This pipeline automates the entire process and saves a lot of time.
+    * This pipeline automates the AutoML process and saves a lot of time.
 Publishing this pipeline creates a REST Endpoint which can be triggered via a HTTP request.

+    1. Previously created compute cluster is attached to the same experiment 'bm-exp1' in workspace.

+    2. Bank marketing dataset is loaded in a Tabular Dataset.

+    3. AutoML run is configured using an `AutoMLConfig` object and outputs are defined using `TrainingOutput`.
+An AutoML step is created.

+    4. A pipeline object is created with AutoML step and submitted.

+    5. Finally the pipeline is publisehed and an endpoint is created.
+The pipeline can be run when required using a http request.

     * Pipeline Run
     ![5aa](./Images/5aa.png)